Ginseng for Diabetes Control

 The ginseng root has many benefits as listed below.

-- Its carminative property prevents or relieves flatulence (gas in the gastrointestinal tract); in infants, it may help in the treatment of colic.
+- Intestinal gas - it relieves flatulence (gas in the gastrointestinal tract); in infants, it may help in the treatment of colic.

-- Its expectorant property promotes or facilitates the secretion or expulsion of phlegm, mucus, or other matter from the respiratory tract.
-Its demulcent property soothes or softens especially to relieve pain in inflamed or irritated mucous membranes.
+- Respiratory health - Its expectorant property promotes or facilitates the secretion or expulsion of phlegm, mucus, or other matter from the respiratory tract.
+Its demulcent property smoothes or softens especially to relieve pain in inflamed or irritated mucous membranes.

 - It is in use for the treatment of debility by old age or illness, appetite loss, insomnia, stress, and shock.